peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Deprecated.</b> Use EFloat from PeterO.Numbers/com.upokecenter.numbers.

-Returns a binary number with the same value as this object but rounded to the given exponent, and signals an invalid operation if the result would be inexact.
+Returns a binary number with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.

 <b>Parameters:</b>